o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/adding-and-connecting.md

 ---
 linktitle: Adding and Connecting Nodes
-title: Adding and Connecting Script Canvas Nodes
+title: Adding and Connecting Nodes in Script Canvas
 description: Learn how to add and connect Script Canvas nodes in Open 3D Engine.
 weight: 100
 ---